 The phoenix is as a large bird that has flame-colored purple, orange, and gold feathers and a crimson-red breast.
 In addition, it is often described as having a long tail and a crest of feathers on its head that are silver and blue.
 Furthermore, the phoenix is described as a bird of prey who is larger than an eagle but also resembles a peacock or a crane.

 Is the phoenix bird real?

+While the phoenix was not an actual species of living bird, historians believe it was inspired by historical real birds including the eagle, hawk, crane, flamingo, or peacock.
 In fact, archaeologists discovered the remains of a massive heron that was as tall as a human being in United Arab Emirates.
 They believe the bird went extinct around 1500 BC.1

 Etymology of the Name Phoenix